 - Order of the Engineer (member)

-- Member, Board of Visitors, The FIRE Center, University of Maryland, Glenn L. Martin Institute of Technology, A. James Clark School of Engineering, Department of Fire Protection Engineering (2010-present)
+- Member, Board of Visitors, The FIRE Center, University of Maryland, Glenn L. Martin Institute of Technology, A. James Clark School of Engineering, Department of Fire Protection Engineering (2010-2019)

 - Member, Society of Fire Protection Engineers (SFPE) Editorial Advisory Board for Fire Protection Engineering magazine (2008-present)

-Mr. Long is the Corporate Vice President in charge of Exponent's U.S. offices, Director of the Maryland office, and a Principal Engineer in the Thermal Sciences practice with two decades of fire protection engineering consulting experience.
-He applies fire protection engineering principles to the analysis of active and passive building fire protection and life safety systems, material fire performance, ignition of liquid, gaseous, and solid fuels, flamespread, and fire modeling.
+Mr. Long is a Corporate Vice President, Director of the Maryland office, and a Principal Engineer in the Thermal Sciences practice with over two decades of fire protection engineering consulting experience.

 Mr. Long specializes in the prevention, engineering and causative analysis, and origin and cause investigation of fires, explosions, and other thermal events.

 Mr. Long provides building and fire protection code consultation and engineered performance-based solutions for the installation and operation of: fire protection and life safety systems, including automatic fire sprinkler, foam, and chemical agent systems; automatic fire alarm and detection systems; commercial cooking fire protection systems; fire protection water infrastructure; wet and dry pre-engineered systems; smoke control systems; and occupant egress systems in residential, commercial, industrial, storage, manufacturing, processing, and other occupancies.
 He evaluates building construction, occupancies, and fire protection systems for compliance with model building and fire codes.